landindonner/ELK_Stack_Project/README.md

 ## ELK Server Configuration

 Previous sections covered ELK Server creation and configuration in Azure.
+Under the same resource group, a new virtual network (VNet) was created for the ELK Server and the ELK-SERVER-nsg (network security group).
+Then a **Peering** was created between the two networks in order to share traffic.

 This section will cover deploying the ELK Server image using Ansible.

 The ELK Stack is an open-source software platform that includes three powerful tools: Elasticsearch, Logstash, and Kibana.
  - Logstash aggregates data from multiple sources, generally log data and sends it to Elasticsearch.